Frogs and Toads of Maryland

 Pickeral Frog, Northern Leopard Frog, and Southern Leopard Frog look very similar to each other because of the spots but the Pickeral frog’s spots are more rectangular than the Leopard Frogs.
 The Southern Leopard Frog has white dots on its tympanum while the Northern Leopard Frog does not.

-The Wood Frog is easy to distinguished from the other frogs in the state because of the dark mask around it’s eyes.
+The Wood Frog (Lithobates sylvaticus) is easy to distinguished from the other frogs in the state because of the dark mask around it’s eyes.

 The Carpenter Frog is identifiable because of their brown color and two yellow lines that run down their back.